How to apply

 - International students must demonstrate proficiency in English by taking the Test of English as a Foreign Language (TOEFL).
 Students are expected to receive a minimum total score of 600 (paper-based) or 250 (computer-based) on the TOEFL and a minimum score of 60 (paper-based) or 25 (computer-based) on each of the three sections.
 If you take the internet-based test (TOEFL iBT), which is preferred, you must achieve a minimum total score of 104, with 26 in each section.
 When requesting that scores be sent to Harvard University, use the institution code for the Graduate School of Design (3455).
 Please visit the Educational Testing Service for more information about the TOEFL, and please contact the Career Discovery office if you have any questions.

-- Letters of Recommendation (two), which should be submitted electronically through the online application (instructions on how to do this are included in the application, as well as in the FAQs section).
+- Letters of Recommendation (two), which should be submitted electronically through the online application (instructions on how to do this are included in the application).

 - Transcripts from all colleges and universities from which you have received credit (please note that transcripts should be scanned into the online application; it is not necessary to send official transcripts at the time of application).